funkylarma/adamchamberlin.info/src/posts/2008/04/so-wordpress-25-is-out.md

 **Update: Shibbyonline is now hosted on Tumblr**

-**Update: Shibbyonline is now adamchamberlin.info and currently running as an 11ty site**
+**Update: Shibbyonline is now https://adamchamberlin.info and currently running as an 11ty site**